Openhab-Nodes/website/content/en/userguide/addons.md

 </div>

 {{< /colpic >}}

+Some addons like to have elevated permissions for more CPU time or a larger disk storage quota.
+Read the description carefully and grant those permissions if wanted.
+You can change permissions later on.

 **Note**: Not every version of every Add-on is reviewed.
 Check for user ratings, comments, the release date and the open Issues count before installing.